foongsy/mickey/README.md

 # Mickey

-Tiny personal script to grab data from [DB Power](http://www.dbpower.com).
-The data is considered useful to judge individual stock buy/sell momentum.

-(Only Hong Kong stocks are provided)
+Tiny personal script to grab stock buy/sell momentum data of Hong Kong stocks from [DB Power](http://www.dbpower.com.hk).
+Only Hong Kong stocks data are available.

 ## Getting Started

+*Please note that it's a personal project.
+While I will try my best to show how to configure the script, there is a good chance some custom config isn't listed.
+Please start new issues for problem experieced.
+Thanks.*

 The scripts has 2 parts:
 1) Cron scripts to grab data from DBPower